-Glacier Highway and Granduc Road Side Trip Professional Review and Guide
+Glacier Highway and Granduc Road Side Trip Professional Guide

 "A paved highway from a junction with the Cassiar to Hyder, Alaska; 66 kilometers (41 miles).
 The Glacier Highway is a short, well-paved spur road that connects the Cassiar Highway with Stewart, British Columbia, and Hyder, Alaska.
 The highway crosses the Coast Mountains, and you can see more than twenty glaciers from the road.
 The Bear Glacier descends almost to the roadside and is considered by many to be the highlight of the trip.
 Stewart and Hyder are quiet villages on one of the long fjords that carry salt water from the Pacific far into the mountains.